bonitasoft/bonita-doc/md/widgets.md

 Use a display widget for information that the user can read on a page.
 This includes titles, paragraphs, and text.
 For each, you can specify the text and its alignment.
 There are several types of display widgets:

-* File viewer, to display a preview of files, either Bonita BPM documents, or external documents.
+* File viewer, to display a preview of files, either Bonita documents, or external documents.
 Users can also download the file thanks to this widget.
 * Link, to embed an HTML link for navigation to an external site.
 * Title, for headings.
 You can set the level from 1 to 6\.
 * Text, for chunks of text.
 Text supports basic HTML tags such a paragraph, list or image...